biocore/cmi-workshops/docs/qiita-16S-processing.rst

 -------------------

 Scroll back up and click on the "[user's_name](FASTQ)" artifact, and select "Process".
-Below the files network, you will now see an option to *Choose command*.
+Below the files network, you will now see a "Choose command" dropdown menu.
 Based on the type of object, this dropdown menu will give a you a list of available processing steps.

 For 16S "FASTQ" objects, the only available command is "Split libraries FASTQ".
 The converts the raw FASTQ data into the file format used by